trekawek/lkavalon-atari/misja/README.md

 ![Misja](img/misja.png)

-This directory contains the source code of the 8-bit Atari game Fred, created by Janusz Pelc in 1990 and published by LK Avalon.
+This directory contains the source code of the 8-bit Atari game Misja, created by Janusz Pelc in 1990 and published by LK Avalon.

 ## Source files